tshepang/blog/content/trade-2007.md

 categories = ['movies']
 +++

-The pretty brother of the gal who gets kidnapped for sex should have been given less screen time.
+The pretty brother of the woman who gets kidnapped for sex should have been given less screen time.
 Either that or more acting classes.
 Same applies to his sister, the victim, though to a greater extent.
 I wonder if Kevin Kline took the role because his career isn't doing so good, or